DonCanjas/mpv-webp-generator/README.md

 If you wish to contribute, here are some suggestions:

 * Add support for ass/ssa hardsubbing while keeping its styles;
-* Add support for a config file.
+* Add support for a config file to customize not only webp's settings, but also keybindings.